Why immigration groups said no to using DNA to reunite separated kids

 There’s also a risk that a test could accidentally reveal information that could have unwanted consequences–for example, if a father learns that he’s not actually the biological father of a child, that could potentially lead to violence against the mother.
 Additionally, there are questions about consent to take a DNA test when a parent is in duress under custody, and a child needs to have the consent of a legal guardian to take a test.

-Still, the testing could be done in a way that minimizes some of the risk, but 23andMe and MyHeritage didn’t seem to plan to make those adjustments.
+Still, the testing could be done in a way that minimizes some of the risk.
 Samples could automatically be destroyed after testing, rather than requiring families to request that it happens.
 “This is not something that needs to be kept forever,” says Katsanis.
 “It’s not evidence.”
-Rapid DNA tests could also be used on-site and then destroyed, though rapid test kits don’t have the advantage of looking at more distant relationships, she says–only whether someone is a parent.
+MyHeritage does not plan to automatically delete records, and 23andMe has not announced that it plans to, though it is still working out the details of how the process could work.
+Rapid DNA tests could also be used on-site and then destroyed, though rapid test kits don’t have the advantage of looking at more distant relationships, Katsanis says–only whether someone is a parent.

 The genetic tests from companies like 23andMe, unlike a traditional paternity test, can identify more distant relationships like aunts and uncles.
 That could be useful when children cross the border with a different family member than a parent, or if they need to go live with a relative while a parent is in detention, and that relationship needs to be verified.
 Separately, in cases where an agency suspects that a child is a victim of human trafficking, DNA tests could be used to prove that someone truly is a child’s parent.